The Flaming Lips: Later albums, collaborations, and classic line-up departures (2016–present)

 On August 16, 2021, Jake Ingalls announced on his Instagram page that he left the band on amicable terms.
-Also in August, Coyne commented on his Instagram that Michael Ivins was no longer in the band, leaving Coyne as the only original member.
-Micah Nelson has been on bass for recent live performances.
-He was soon replaced by Tommy McKenzie, who joined the band later in 2021.
+Also in August, Coyne commented on his Instagram that Michael Ivins was no longer in the band, officially leaving Coyne as the only original member.
+Micah Nelson – who had contributed guitar and vocals to American Heads opening track, "Will You Return / When You Come Down" – briefly became the band's touring bassist for live performances.
+He was soon replaced by Tommy McKenzie, who joined the band officially later in 2021.
+In November 2021, the band released Where the Viaduct Looms, a collaborative album with 13-year old Canadian musician Nell Smith.
+The album consisted of nine covers of songs written by Australian musician Nick Cave for his band Nick Cave & The Bad Seeds.
+Smith later died in a car accident on October 6, 2024, at the age of 17.

-In November 2021, the band released Where the Viaduct Looms, featuring 13-year old Canadian musician Nell Smith.
-The album covers nine songs by the Australian musician Nick Cave.
-Smith died in a car accident on October 6, 2024, at the age of 17.
-In 2024, the band, along with Dinosaur Jr., served as the opening act for Weezer during their Voyage to the Blue Planet concert tour.
-Following this run, Steven Drozd departed the tour to focus on his health and sobriety, leaving the band to perform without him for the first time since 1991.
-AJ Slaughter has since subbed in as a touring musician, playing Drozd's parts live and also providing pedal steel.
-Slaughter made his debut with the band on their Australian tour in February 2025, where they performed Yoshimi Battles the Pink Robots in its entirety.